tutmryan/vo-dev-api/docs/infrastructure/shared-infra-setup.md

 1. Search for "Application.ReadWrite.All", then click on "Add permissions".
 1. Click on "Grant admin consent for [tenant name]", then confirm the consent.

+## Give the deployment service principal Authority ReadWrite access

+The deployment service principal needs to be able to create and validate authorities.

+1. Navigate to the Azure Active Directory blade in the Azure Portal: <https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/Overview>.
+1. In the "Manage" section, click on "App registrations".
+1. Find the deployment app registration by its name, then click on it.
+1. Click on "API permissions", then on "+ Add a permission".
+1. Select "APIs my organization uses", then "Verifiable Credentials Service Admin".
+1. Select "VerifiableCredential.Authority.ReadWrite", then click on "Add permissions".
+1. Click on "Grant admin consent for [tenant name]", then confirm the consent.

 ## Give the deployment service principal Contributor access to the Azure subscription to create resource groups + deploy resources

 1. Navigate to the Subscription.